 The Bottom Line

 Indiana businesses enjoy a light burden of regulation and low costs.
-The state’s corporate income tax is shrinking and it has a strong export economy, but quality of life lags most states.
+The state’s corporate income tax is shrinking and it has a strong export economy, but the quality of life lags behind most states.
 These factors are among those to keep in mind when considering Indiana as a place to start a business.

 Resources for Starting a Small Business

 - Many financial advisors specialize in helping small business owners with their financial plans.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 - Some parts of starting a small business are the same no matter where you plan to operate.
 Here are some of the basic requirements for beginning a new enterprise.
 Also, Indiana publishes “Business Owner’s Guide” with a wealth of details on starting a business in the state.
 It’s viewable online or available for download.